 If you have missed a recent webinar, then simply email us and we will be happy to send you the link to the recording.

-For more information, please use the menu item Admission.
+For more information, including course acknowledgement and transfer applications, please use the menu item Admission.

 Our BA Interior Architecture/Interior Design program is taught in English.
 We will require proof of your language skills.
 German knowledge is not required.

 If your language skills are at CEFR Level B2 or above, one of the following currently valid language test certificates and scores can be accepted for your application:

 - TOEFL ITP: 543

 - BI internal exam/ BAU 'English Language Proficiency Exam': 60/100